-A: Before making any physical changes to your food business, you must contact the plan reviewer to discuss the extent of the changes.
-Any changes deemed significant may require going through the entire plan review process again.
-This will delay your business from opening.
-Please do not assume that any deviation from the approved set of plans will be approved by the plan reviewer.
-Significant changes would include moving or deleting plumbing fixtures, adding several pieces of equipment, rearranging the layout, adding equipment that would change the license risk level, or otherwise making the drawing not match up to the finished buildout.
-Non-significant changes would include changing the brand or model of a like-for-like piece of equipment, surface finish color, décor changes in the dining area, and similar changes.
-If it is determined at a pre-licensing inspection that changes from the approved plans were made without the approval of the plan reviewer, plans may need to be resubmitted, un-approved equipment be removed, or items that are shown on the approved plans but subsequently deleted be re-established.
-This may significantly delay your business from opening.
+A: Contact Lorain County Public Health as soon as possible if changes are made after the plans have been approved.
+Significant changes to the plans will delay your business from opening.
+Deviations from the approved plans may not necessarily be approved.

+Significant changes would include moving or deleting plumbing fixtures, adding several pieces of equipment, rearranging the layout, or adding equipment that would change the license risk level.
+Non-significant changes would include changing the brand of a like-for-like piece of equipment, surface finish color, or décor changes in the dining area